Wish App: 8 Things You Need to Know in 2020

 What’s the Wish App Catch?

-The biggest catch with the Wish app is that you will not get your items fast.
+The biggest catch with the Wish app is that you will not get most items fast.
 Shipping ranges from 11 days to 22 days for many items, which means it can take a month to get your item.
 You can find some items that arrive in 5-7 days under the fast shipping option.
-These items ship straight from China, which is why things are not arriving in two or three days like you get from Amazon and other retailers.

-One new option is that you can pick up some items at a local store, but not all items are available for pickup.
+These items ship straight from China, which is why things are not arriving in two or three days as you get from Amazon and other retailers.
+Some options include U.S. shipping and a newer option is picking up some items the same say at a local store.
+Not all items are available for pickup locally.

 The other catch is that the size of clothes and the actual finished product may not match the product images, you may get the wrong color or may not get what you expect.
 It’s more important to read the reviews and look for user photos on Wish than it is on Amazon and other websites.